CircuitVerse/CircuitVerse/CONTRIBUTING.md

 - `difficulty: easy` issues are usually confined to isolated areas of existing code.
 - `difficulty: medium` issues sometimes entail new features and might affect a significant area of the codebase, but aren't overly complex.
 - `difficulty: hard` issues are typically far-reaching, and might need architecture decisions during implementation.
 This label might also denote highly complex issues.
-- `duplicate` labelled issues are meant to be already existing issue in the repository.
+- `duplicate` labeled issues are meant to be already existing issue in the repository.
-- `priority: less` labelled issues are meant to have priority comparatavily lesser than other issues.
+- `priority: less` labeled issues are meant to have priority comparatavily lesser than other issues.
-- `priority: medium` labelled issues are meant to have priority comparatively intermediate than other issues.
+- `priority: medium` labeled issues are meant to have priority comparatively intermediate than other issues.
-- `priority: high` labelled issues are meant to have highest priority and need to fix as soon as possible.
+- `priority: high` labeled issues are meant to have highest priority and need to fix as soon as possible.
-- `help wanted` labelled issues are meant to get help from core-team.
+- `help wanted` labeled issues signify that the contributor requires help with something specific in the issue and your help is very much appreciated.

 ## Creating an issue.